patrickenfuego/FFEncoder/README.md

 ## VMAF Comparison

 The script can compare two files using Netflix's [Video Multi-Method Assessment Fusion (VMAF)](https://github.com/Netflix/vmaf) as a quality measurement.
-Simply pass it a source via `-Source`/`-Reference` (aliases for `-InputPath`) and an encode via `-Encode`/`-Distorted` (aliases for `-OutputPath`) to begin comparison.
-The machine Learning model files are already provided, and Frames-Per-Second (FPS) and resolution are calculated automatically.
+Simply enable the switch parameter `-compareVMAF` (or its alias, `-VMAF`) and pass it a source via `-Source`/`-Reference` (aliases for `-InputPath`) and an encode via `-Encode`/`-Distorted` (aliases for `-OutputPath`) to begin comparison.

+The machine Learning model files are already provided, and Frames-Per-Second (FPS) and resolution/cropping are calculated automatically; `libvmaf` requires that these parameters be identical before it will begin.

 Additionally, you may add `SSIM` and `PSNR` measurements as well during the same VMAF run using their respective switch parameters - see the table below.